Health & Biohacking

 My routine

-I treat it as a foundation.
-A background support integrated into a broader routine: movement, sleep, enough protein, and natural light exposure.
+I see it as a foundation.
+A background support integrated into a broader routine: movement, sleep, enough protein, exposure to natural light.

 Discover the creatine I use